teamrabu/rabu-schedule/readme.md

 The files in this repository are arranged in the following structure:

-- `released`: Production release files
+- `released/`: Production release files
-- `src`: Production source code
+- `src/`: Production source code
-- `lib`: Files used at runtime
+- `lib/`: Files used at runtime
-- `build`: Files used at buildtime
+- `build/`: Files used at buildtime
-- `generated`: Files created by the automated build
+- `generated/`: Files created by the automated build
-- `gems`: Locally-installed gems
+- `gems/`: Locally-installed gems
-- `spikes`: Non-production experiments
+- `spikes/`: Non-production experiments
-- `copyrights`: Legal stuff
+- `copyrights/`: Legal stuff

 Running Rabu Schedule